zeddie888/bookstore/APIDOC.md

 Params: userID
 Return JSON: all purchases made by that user

+# GET viewSellHistory/:sellerID

+Goal: view history of all products sold belonging to seller
+Params: sellerID
+Query: itemID for a specific selling history of an item Return JSON: all purchases made for seller, possibly for a specific item

 # FUNCTIONS

 1. async itemExists(itemID) - return db data abt item